klahnakoski/Qb/docs/SQL Shortcomings.md

     "from":accounts.
     "select":{"name":"count", "aggregate":"count"}
     "edges":[
-        {"name":"status", "domain":statusDomain},
+        {"name":"status", "domain":cardStatusDomain},
         {"name":"auto", "domain":autoDomain}
     ]
     }

 The using partition order to define the mutually exclusive sets reduces total number of rules written, but the order of presentation may be different

     ORDER BY
         CASE